+This series covers the topics described in this talk.
 This is part 2 of the series about decision making in software systems.
-The rest of the series

 ingredients-of-a-decision

-“Knowledge sharing is (an essential task of) systems building” Post from 2023
+“Knowledge sharing is (an essential task of) systems building”

-Understanding Knowledge: The DIKW model
+Understanding Knowledge: The DIKW Model

 The DIKW model makes it clear that context is the bridge between data and insight.
 Data turns into information only when it’s interpreted within a relevant context, and it becomes knowledge when that information is applied repeatedly to gain experience.
 At the top of the pyramid sits wisdom, the least developed layer, demanding moral deliberation and the ability to apply knowledge across situations.